RuhulAminSharif/SQL-Commands/README.md

 - **PostgreSQL Indexes**
 - **PostgreSQL Trigger Basics**
 - **PostgreSQL Administration**
+### 18. Database Setup
+All examples in this guide use the `dvdrental` database, which is included in the `db_design` folder.
+Ensure you have this database set up in your PostgreSQL environment to follow along with the examples.

 ---

 This README provides a quick reference to essential PostgreSQL commands for database management, data querying, and data manipulation.
 Refer to the PostgreSQL documentation for more detailed syntax and examples.